Oppenheimer slashes price target on Microsoft Corporation [MSFT] – find out why.

-Microsoft Corporation [NASDAQ: MSFT] traded at a low on 04/08/22, posting a -1.46 loss after which it closed the day’ session at $296.97.
+Microsoft Corporation [NASDAQ: MSFT] price plunged by -2.71 percent to reach at -$7.79.
 The company report on April 6, 2022 that Boeing and Microsoft deepen partnership in digital aviation.

 As part of a significant investment in the company’s digital future, Boeing will leverage the Microsoft Cloud and its AI capabilities to update its critical infrastructure, streamline business processes and accelerate new innovations in digital aviation.